aschoepe/ooxml/doc/ooxml-docx.md

 -evenHeader id
 -evenFooter id

 Set the respectively header or footer.
-The expeced id has to be return from a header oder footer method call.
+The expeced id has to be returned from a header oder footer method call.

 -border